Adam-Yonas/orbit-observer-91/README.md

 ### Tradeoffs

-Running simulation in the frontend improves responsiveness but limits scalability and computational depth.
-As the system grows more complex, this approach will become less efficient.
+Running simulation in the frontend improves responsiveness but limits scalability and computational complexity.

+Using TLE data with SGP4 provides realistic motion modeling, but does not capture all physical effects such as atmospheric drag variations or high-fidelity collision physics.

 ---